 Taking with it any normalcy from that point on for all involved.

-The film’s titles drawing the viewer’s eye as they appear by the lower corners of the frame before dissolving cryptically amidst a brief flicker of the “Zodiac”s distinguishing cypher.
-The killer’s letter and cartoonist traced as the sequence covers their routes to the newspaper.
+The film’s titles drawing the viewer’s eye as they appear in the lower corners of the frame before dissolving cryptically amidst a brief flicker of the “Zodiac”s distinguishing cypher.
+The killer’s letter and cartoonist traced as the sequence covers their routes to the newspaper newsroom.
 On an interception course with the public’s perception and more than a few preoccupations.
-The title cards in idiosyncratic typewriter font that’ll mimic anonymous communication, and the reams of police reports to come.
+The title cards in idiosyncratic typewriter font that’ll mimic anonymous communication, and the reams of police reports, to come.

 Accompanying the scenes, in the contemporary pop music motif already established from the film’s onset, Santana‘s Soul Sacrifice delivered as only it could.
 A pitch perfect needle dropped tune as one could get to announce the period.
 Released in August, 1969, which matched the homicidal series, from Santana’s stellar debut album, an example of the striking blend of jazz fusion and latin rock then reaching listeners’ ears.
 The title sequence’s crescendo built entirely on its steady but intense rhythm and riffs.

 To say nothing of what the song’s title announced for the story’s characters.